 Now Cowrie is looking for a home with a female bunny with whom he can be bonded.

 He is a confident and outgoing little man who loves to run around outside of his pen.
-He isn't too keen on being handled, but as long as you are happy to be "hands off" he is quite comfortable to enjoy human company, and once you gain his trust, he is happy to lay down and receive head strokes and body 'massages'.
+He isn't too keen on being picked up, but as long as you are happy to be "hands off" he is quite comfortable to enjoy human company, and once you gain his trust, he is happy to lay down and receive head strokes and body 'massages'.
 He does accept hand feeding as he is a massive foodie, and will let you stroke him while he is nibbling on some of his favourite foods like herbs and dandelions.
 His favourite enrichment is to chew and rip down hung up apple and pear branches.

 If you have a lovely lady bun who you think would benefit from a handsome male companion (or have experience with bonding and see a single female rabbit in our care that you also like the sound of), then we'd love to hear from you.

 If you would like to share your home with him, we'd love to hear from you.
 Please complete our form : Perfect match form for RABBITS (sheltermanager.com)